ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ### IChromosomeEvaluator

-If you set the IChromosomeEvaluator, the engine will use your ChromosomeEvaluator's evaluate method (and not the chromosome's default evaluate method).
+If you set the [IChromosomeEvaluator](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/master/GeneticAlgorithm/Interfaces/IChromosomeEvaluator.cs), the engine will use your ChromosomeEvaluator's evaluate method (and not the chromosome's default evaluate method).
-Since the IChromosomeEvaluator's SetEnvierment is called before the evaluation starts, your ChromosomeEvaluator can use use the information in the environment to evaluate the chromosomes.
+Since the IChromosomeEvaluator's SetEnvierment is called before the evaluation starts, your ChromosomeEvaluator can use the information in the environment to evaluate the chromosomes.

 You can find an example of a custom ChromosomeEvaluator [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/master/EnvironmentGui/ChromosomeEvaluator.cs).